 Traditions and non-negotiables are important for me.
 They should be important for you, too.
 My biggest non-negotiable is time with family.
-Starting this week, I’m continuing the annual tradition of going on vacation with my family.
+I wrote this post shortly before leaving on my annual family vacation.

 Vacations Create Anchors

 I tend to run at a very high RPM.
-This is my time to turn it down, recoup and relax (as much as a stereotypical Type-A possibly can).
+Vacation is my time to turn it down, recoup and relax (as much as a stereotypical Type-A possibly can).

 Why you shouldn’t feel bad about taking a vacation

-I used to feel bad about taking vacations.
+I used to feel sorry for taking vacations.
 But I don’t anymore, and you shouldn’t either.

 - Less Stress: A study by the American Psychological Association concluded that vacations reduce stress.
 Similarly, a Canadian study of nearly 900 lawyers found that taking vacations helps alleviate job stress.